IBAnimatable/IBAnimatable/README.md

 Here is the design in Interface Builder (Storyboard).

-With `IBAnimatable`, we can design UI in Interface Builder like Sketch, and design animation in Swift playground like Framer Studio.
-Also we can use the output of the design directly in the final App.
+With `IBAnimatable`, we can design UI in Interface Builder like Sketch, and prototype animations in Swift playground like Framer Studio.
+Also we can use the output of the design directly in the production ready App.

 As a designer, we love Sketch, which is a simple but yet super powerful tool to design UI.
-However, Sketch doesn't support interaction, navigation, transition and animation design, we may need another tool like Framer Studio to design them.
-Also, to make an App Store read App, we need to use Xcode and Interface Builder to redesign and program the UI and animations.
+However, Sketch can't design interaction, navigation, transition and animation, we may need another tool like Framer Studio to design some of them.
+Moreover, to make an App Store ready App, we need to use Xcode and Interface Builder to implement the UI and animations.
 To speed up the process and minimise the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Languages
 [中文](https://github.com/JakeLin/IBAnimatable/blob/master/Documentation/README.zh.md)

 ## Features
 * From prototype to shippable App Store ready App - What you design in Interface Builder is what the App exactly looks like.
-* Designer friendly - Sketch style configuration panel on Attributes Inspector to lower the learning curve to use Interface Builder.
+* Designer friendly - Sketch style setting panel on Attributes Inspector to lower the learning curve for using Interface Builder.
-* Animation desigin support in Swift playground - Similar to Framer Studio.
-Design animations in Swift playground to save time for runing on simulator or actual iOS devices.
+* Animation desigin support in Swift playground - Similar to Framer Studio, we can prototype animations in Swift playground to save time for runing on simulator or actual iOS devices.
 * Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support orientations and multiple iOS devices.
-* Navigation and transition support - We can use default navigation pattern in the App and `IBAnimatable` also adds unwind segues to unwind or dismiss scene without any code.
+* Navigation and transition support - We can use default navigation pattern in the App and `IBAnimatable` also adds unwind segues to navigate back or dismiss scene without any code.
+More transitions will be added soon.
 * Protocol oriented programming - `IBAnimatable` used protocol oriented programming paradigm.
-Thanks to Swift protocol extension, it is easy to support more designable or animatable features.
-We can even use protocol extension create own set of custom UI elements instead of using the default ones from `IBAnimatable`.
+With Swift protocol extension, it is easy to support more designable or animatable features.
+We can even use these protocol extensions to create other custom UI elements instead of using the default ones from `IBAnimatable`.

 ## Use cases
 * Prototyping - Create interactive proptotype to validate the idea quickly.